Professor of Computer Science

 tyang at cs dot ucsb

 Tao Yang received the B.S. degree in Computer Science from Zhejiang University, China, in 1984, the M.E. degree in Artificial Intelligence from Zhejiang University in 1987.
 He received the M.S. and Ph.D. degrees in Computer Science from Rutgers University in 1990 and 1993.
 He joined the Department of Computer Science at UCSB in 1993.
-His research has been in the areas of parallel and distributed systems, web search/mining, and high performance computing with over ninety refereed conference and journal papers.
-He served for the organization and program committees of various web and high performance computing conferences including WWW, WSDM, ECIR, EMNLP, SC, IPDPS, PPoPP, SPAA, and INFOCOM, and was on the editorial board of IEEE Transactions on Parallel and Distributed Systems.
+His research has been in the areas of parallel and distributed systems, information retrieval, and high performance computing with over ninety refereed conference and journal papers.
+He served for the organization and program committees of various web and high performance computing conferences including WWW, KDD, WSDM, ECIR, EMNLP, SC, IPDPS, PPoPP, SPAA, and INFOCOM, and was on the editorial board of IEEE Transactions on Parallel and Distributed Systems.
 He received the Research Initiation Award from NSF in 1994, UC Regents' Junior Faculty Award in 1994, the Computer Science Faculty Teacher Award in 1995 from the UCSB College of Engineering, and the CAREER Award from NSF in 1997, and Noble Jeeviant Award from AskJeeves, 2002.

 UCSB undergraduates interested in research?

 If you are passionate on web search and cloud systems with a good academic standing, you can contact me on possible research projects.